tjworks/tapdata-docs-en/docs/quick-start/install/install-tapdata-enterprise/install-tapdata-stand-alone.md

     * **Please enter backend url**: Set the login address for the Tapdata platform, by default `http://127.0.0.1:3030/`
     * **Please enter tapdata port**: Set the login port for the Tapdata platform, by default `3030`.
     * **Please enter api server port**: Set the service port for the API Server, by default `3080`.
-    * **Does MongoDB require username/password?**: If MongoDB database has security authentication enabled, enter **n** if not, or **y** if yes, then follow the prompts to enter the username, password, and the authentication database (default `admin`).
+    * **Does MongoDB require username/password?**: If MongoDB database has security authentication enabled, enter **y** then follow the prompts to enter the username, password, and the authentication database (default `admin`).
-    * **Does MongoDB require TLS/SSL?(y/n)**: If MongoDB database has TLS/SSL encryption enabled, enter **n** if not, or **y** if yes, then follow the prompts to enter the absolute path addresses of the CA certificate and Certificate Key files, as well as the file password for the Certificate Key.
+    * **Does MongoDB require TLS/SSL?(y/n)**: If MongoDB database has TLS/SSL encryption enabled, enter **y** then follow the prompts to enter the absolute path addresses of the CA certificate and Certificate Key files, as well as the file password for the Certificate Key.
     * **Please enter MongoDB host, port, database name**: Set the URI connection information for the MongoDB database, by default `127.0.0.1:27017/tapdata`.
     * **Does API Server response error code?**: Whether to enable the API Server to respond with error codes.